dingo-d/woo-solo-api/README.txt

 1. From the dashboard of your site, navigate to Plugins --> Add New.
 2. Select the Upload option and hit "Choose File."
-3. When the popup appears select the solo-api-woocommerce-integration.x.x.zip file from your desktop.
+3. When the popup appears select the woo-solo-api.x.x.zip file from your desktop.
 (The 'x.x' will change depending on the current version number).
 4. Follow the on-screen instructions and wait as the upload completes.
 5. When it's finished, activate the plugin via the prompt.
 A message will show confirming activation was successful.